 I present here a personal selection of portrait paintings and drawings created since 2006.
 What is a portrait?
 The scope for experimentation is vast.
 “Painters have only nibbled at this marvellous jumble of a world” (Frank Auerbach, speaking in 2009).
 With portraits I am striving not for exact likeness nor for capturing an essence or soul; I regard the people I portray as physical objects, albeit of a special order: objects animated by a life-force and exhibiting the unique self-awareness, emotional charge and narrative drama of the human condition.
 My portraits emerge from electrified special encounters or from studies gathered for projects covering wider themes.

 This painting is a life-sized portrait.
-The work is the eighth panel in my on-going series "Sentence".
+The work is the fifth panel in my on-going series "Sentence".
 The man in the work is a prisoner and the woman his wife.
-The painting represents year eight of the man's sixteen-year sentence.
-For more about this work and the entire project visit the dedicated Sentence Project Page.
+The painting represents year five of the man's sixteen-year sentence.
+After completion of the intitial image of the couple, the centre of the male figure was sawn out and moved to the right-hand side.
+The spontaneous wash of colour and flowing lines of this work are also inspired by the music I was listening to whilst painting it: the captivating Riflesso sull'arco by Richard Rijnvos.
+For more about this painting and the entire project visit the dedicated Sentence Project Page.

 This portrait is based on my own photograph of Vladimir Jurowski taken officially for the purpose on August 23rd 2013.
 Jurowski is not conducting, but in conversation.
 Not shown in the painting are Sir Andrew Davis, who was sitting to Jurowski’s right, and Robin Ticciati, who was sitting opposite.
 The subject of the conversation is unknown, but visually Jurowski appears to be pointing at Ticciati, as though in a gesture of “passing on” the baton of being Glyndebourne’s Music Director.
 The umber outline was painted free hand and the ultramarine second outline was painted using exact tracing.
 This gives a sense of movement and also captures a period of time in the painting’s development.
 It also represents a lacuna between improvisation and precision.
 The hands are unfinished, painted in a style reminiscent of drawing, and are influenced by the work of Egon Schiele.
 The “double outline” is a nod to the technique of Edvard Munch.
 The limited palette, incorporation of text, and use of the font “Kremlin” references Russian Constructivism.
 The painting employs devices vital to my mature artistic style: an unfinished appearance; the materials, brushstrokes and construction exposed; a graphic quality; off-register repetitions and the use of symbolic and textual elements.
 Stylistically, my aim is to capture a sense of “substance” purely by use of line and colour.
 (Painting on permanent display in the Jani Strasser Room, Glyndebourne House.)